hegjon/cipo/README.md

 ## Crypto in, power out

-Cipo makes it easy to let users pay for electricity for their campervan, electric cars, boat, caravan and other high load cases.
+Cipo makes it easy to let users pay for electricity for their camper-van, electric cars, boat, caravan and other high load cases.

-Cipo currently supports the [Shelly Pro 4PM](https://shelly.cloud/shelly-pro-smart-home-automation-solution/#Pro-4PM) realay and probably other Shelly relays supporting the same API.
+Cipo currently supports the [Shelly Pro 4PM](https://shelly.cloud/shelly-pro-smart-home-automation-solution/#Pro-4PM) relay and probably other Shelly relays supporting the same API.

 [Monero](https://getmonero.org/) is the only platform for payment at the moment, other crypto currencies might be supported in the future.

 The only user interface for end users are a QR-code per socket/outlet.
-This makes it possbible to pay with the wallet they already have, but makes it hard to provide feedback to the end user.
-In the future it might be poissble to add a screen or provide a QR-code with a webpage for status and notifications.
+This makes it possible to pay with the wallet they already have, but makes it hard to provide feedback to the end user.
+In the future it might be possible to add a screen or provide a QR-code with a webpage for status and notifications.

 ## Config